-- 15.1 If you have exhausted all these channels and you still have concerns, or feel that the issues have not been fully or appropriately addressed, you can contact the Chief Executive, or have him contacted on your behalf, to discuss your concern in confidence.
-At this point, you may also raise your concerns with elected members. - 15.2 However you should not refer the matter outside the organisation without first ensuring that all other possible avenues have been exhausted. - 15.3 Additional information and details of regulatory bodies can be found in Appendix One.
+15.1 If you have exhausted all these channels and you still have concerns, or feel that the issues have not been fully or appropriately addressed, you can contact the Chief Executive, or have him contacted on your behalf, to discuss your concern in confidence.
+At this point, you may also raise your concerns with elected members.

+- 15.2 However you should not refer the matter outside the organisation without first ensuring that all other possible avenues have been exhausted. - 15.3 Details of regulatory bodies can be found in Appendix two.

-16. Contacting the media
+16 Contacting the media

-- 16.1 If a Worker is considering contacting the media, they are strongly advised to seek guidance from other representative bodies and to discuss the matter where possible with line and professional managers.
-Please be aware that contacting the media before allowing the Whistleblowing team to investigate could result in prejudicing any investigation. - 16.2 If you decide to proceed with contacting the media, you must inform the Chief Executive of the action you have taken or are proposing to take and the Chief Executive will brief Group Leaders on the matter. - 16.3 Disclosures to the media can be made under the law, and will be protected if the following circumstances are met: - The disclosure is made in good faith and is made in the belief that it in the public interest; - The employee reasonably believes the information and any allegations are substantially true; - The employee does not act for personal gain. - 16.4 Additionally, one or more of the following conditions must be met: - The Worker reasonably believes they would be subjected to a detriment if disclosure were made to the employer or prescribed person; - In the absence of an appropriate prescribed person, the Worker reasonably believes a disclosure to their employer would result in the destruction or concealment of information about the wrongdoing; - The Worker has previously disclosed substantially the same information to their employer or prescribed person; and - It must be reasonable to make the disclosure. - 16.5 Please be aware that any contact with the media, where these conditions have not been met, may result in disciplinary action under the council's Disciplinary Policy.
+- 16.1 If a Worker is considering contacting the Press, they are strongly advised to seek guidance from professional of other representative bodies and to discuss the matter where possible with line and professional managers.
+Please be aware that contacting the media before allowing the Whistleblowing team to investigate could result in prejudicing any investigation. - 16.2 If you decide to proceed with contacting the media, you must inform the Chief Executive of the action you have taken or are proposing to take and the Chief Executive will brief Group Leaders on the matter. - 16.3 Disclosures to the media can be made under the law, and will be protected if the following circumstances are met: - The disclosure is made in good faith; - The employee reasonably believes the information and any allegations are substantially true; - The employee does not act for personal gain.

+16.4 Additionally, one or more of the following conditions must be met:

+- The Worker reasonably believes they would be subjected to a detriment if disclosure were made to the employer or prescribed person; - In the absence of an appropriate prescribed person, the Worker reasonably believes a disclosure to their employer would result in the destruction or concealment of information about the wrongdoing; - The Worker has previously disclosed substantially the same information to their employer or prescribed person; and - It must be reasonable to make the disclosure. - 16.5 Please be aware that premature contact with the media, where none of the conditions above are met, may result in disciplinary action under the Council's Disciplinary Policy.